cyberark/parse-a-changelog/README.md

 # parse-a-changelog

-This gem uses the [treetop parsing DSL](https://github.com/cjheath/treetop) to parse changelogs that use the [Keep a Changelog](https://keepachangelog.com) standard.
+This gem validates that a file conforms to the [Keep a Changelog](https://keepachangelog.com) standard.

+It does so by defining the Keep a Changelog grammar and using the [treetop parsing DSL](https://github.com/cjheath/treetop) to parse your changelog file according to that grammar.

 ## Usage